minumolibajaj/furious/README.md

 ```
 In this case ,both  ``programname upper -h`` and  ``programname upper --help`` invoke the same callback.

-### .execute(process.argv)
+### .execute(argv , description , noCommandOrOptionOperation , commonOperation)
 This is where the user given command on the terminal is parsed and executed.
-It is usual to send ``process.argv`` as parameter here.
+- argv `array` - send in __process.argv__ to execute the command given by user.
+- description `string` - Description of the command line tool.
+- noCommandOrOptionOperation `function()` - function to be executed when there is no commands given by user or the command definition is not available.
+- commonOperation `function(argv)` - function to be executed commonly for all the commands.
+Eg. You may instantiate timers for mesuring the performance of your utility here.

 Caveats
 =======
-- if definition for a command is specified twice then , first definition will be considered and rest are rejected.
+- If definition for a command is specified twice then , first definition will be considered and rest are rejected.
 - The package is in beta phase and has few things left behind to do.
 So watch out for version 1.0.0 , until then , try to play around with it.

 Contribution